diskoverdata/diskover-docs/source_files/user_media_edition_cineviewer_plugin.md

 ___
 ### Keyboard Shortcuts

-The following keyboard shortcuts can be found in the **Help** menu of the Cineviewer app.
+The following keyboard shortcuts can be found in the **Help** menu of the CineViewer app.

 | KEY | COMMAND |
 | --- | --- |